scds/intro-python/lessons/lesson5.md

 If you find yourself using the same set of code multiple times throughout your program, you should make a function for it.

-Benefits of Functions:
+Benefits of functions:
-- You avoid repeating the same set of lines.
+- You avoid repeating the same set of code.
-- You only have to edit the code once for it to apply to all areas you use the function
+- You only have to edit the code once for it to apply to all areas you use the function.

 ## Creating a Function